rjframe/json-rpc/README.md

 }
 ```

-Current status:

-* This is currently usable but not stable/reliable (so, usable-ish).
+This is currently usable but may not be stable/reliable (so, usable-ish).

 Documentation is currently in the docs/ folder and is not rebuilt often; I'll
 host them properly it once the project is ready.

-## Non-conforming details

-* (tmp) The server doesn't construct error responses yet.

-## Future plans

-* The server should not throw exceptions; it should provide a hook to log errors,
-  and send an error response to the client.
-  transports will allow supporting alternative protocols (HTTP, etc.).
-* Need to support a function registry on the server, and runtime function lists
-  on the client.
-The client especially shouldn't be required to know its API at
-  compile-time.

 ## Testing